 After graduation, FNPs fill roles in hospitals, health clinics, and medical offices.
 Their scope of work varies by state.
 In some locations, state law allows FNPs to work independently of licensed physicians and open private practices.
 Some FNPs are legally permitted to prescribe medications and order diagnostic tests, depending on state law.
 In general, FNPs obtain health histories, perform physical exams, develop therapeutic care plans, order and interpret lab tests, provide patient education, and participate in research studies.

-The Role of a DNP
+The Role of a Doctor of Nursing Practice

 The DNP degree program is aimed at building on traditional master’s program training for an in-depth role in clinical work, leadership, healthcare delivery systems, and healthcare policy.
-Unlike a research-focused nursing Ph.D. program, the DNP program is a practice-focused degree concentrated on patient care and leadership training.
+Unlike a research-focused nursing Ph.D. program, the DNP program is a practice-focused degree

 APRNs interested in earning a DNP degree typically must have an MSN.
 However, applicants with a non-nursing master’s degree may qualify for Duquesne University’s DNP program.
 DNP students must complete 500 practice hours and a residency to be eligible for graduation.
 The American Association of Colleges of Nursing (AACN) requires all DNP programs provide students with the following foundational principles in coursework: